To the woman on instagram who accused me to trying to replace my stepchildren's Mom.

 In fact, having an involved stepmom who loves them to the moon and back doesn't have anything to do with their relationship with their mom at all.
 That relationship is still as important and strong as ever.
 It only means that they get to have an extra adult in their life who loves them and looks out for their wellbeing.
 Why is that such a bad thing?

 But as an adult I am confident that I would look at the bigger picture and accept that this is the reality that comes with a divorce or separation.
-In fact, if I were in this scenario, I would pray god that my daughter's stepmom would love her and treat her the same as she would her own children, whether she was a “real mom” or not.
+In fact, if I were in this scenario, I would pray god that my daughter's stepmom would love her and treat her the same as she would her own children.
+That's what stepmoms should do!

 Not only because I am adult and believe in putting the best interests of my child ahead of my own insecurities, but because I am a child of divorce myself, and I know first hand how upsetting it can be to be treated second rate to a stepmom’s “own” child.
 Trust me, it's a great way to set up a child to be resentful of their blended family situation.